leap71/leap71.github.io/coding-for-engineers/10-computational-fixture-maker-2.md

 Now, that was a lot of stuff in one chapter.
 And we are not done yet.

 Let's review quickly what we did.
-We created a `FixtureMaker` which allows us to build a fixture for a random object, which we can, for example, load from an STL mesh.
+We created a `FixtureMaker` which allows us to build a fixture for a random object, for example, loaded from an STL mesh.

 We implemented the geometry creation logic, which required us to learn about positioning meshes, rendering them into `Voxels`, offsetting, and booleaning the results.